ZettaScaleLabs/roscon2024_workshop/exercises/ex-3.md

 # Exercise 3 - Remote Connection via the Cloud

-> [!WARNING]
-  Currently not available in rmw_zenoh dev/1.0.0 as the router deployed in roscon.zenoh.io is using Zenoh 0.11.0

 A Zenoh router deployed in the Cloud with a public IP can act as a relay between two `rmw_zenoh` systems.

 <p align="center"><img src="pictures/cloud-connectivity.png"  height="400" alt="cloud-connectivity"/></p>